Akira-Hayasaka/ofxGLEditor/README.md

 Build Requirements
 ------------------

-To use ofxGLEditor, first you need to download and install OpenFrameworks.
-Development is against the latest version of OpenFrameworks on github.
+To use ofxGLEditor, first you need to download and install openFrameworks.
+Development is against the latest version of openFrameworks on github.
 Checkout a tag if you need an earlier, stable version.

 [OF github repository](https://github.com/openframeworks/openFrameworks)